RIPm/-op-cateran/README.md

 ### Directory Structure

-Folder `.script` is store the execution code in command line：
+Folder `script` is store the execution code in command line：

 > The code for dev server is in the `start.js` file.

 > The code for build application is in the `build.js` file.

 > The code for unit test server is in the `test.js` file.

 Folder `src` is store you write code: